sajansharmanz/edgejs-parser/README.md

 As with most open source projects my time is limited and I do the best I can.

-If you spot an issue, feel free to open a Bug and I will get too it when I can, or even better yet feel free to open a PR
+If you spot an issue, feel free to open a Bug and I will get too it when I can, or even better yet feel free to open a PR.